lazarljubenovic/neewt/README.md

 #### `onStart: () => void`

-A function called when the tween starts.
+A function called when the tween starts, taking delay into account.

 It's tempting to think that this hook is useless because the animation starts when the tween is created; however in most cases this is not true.
 When you specify a non-zero `duration` as the first argument to the `tween` function, it only schedules the animation to run in the next frame.
 Although this is “close enough” for most cases, it could case unexpected flashes if you want to make your object visible before animating it in.